AdguardTeam/LegalDocs/adguard-mail.com/eula.html.md

 2.6.
 You can extend the subscription term up to another month, year, or two by purchasing another subscription.
 If you have a monthly subscription and buy a 1-year subscription, you’ll be switched to annual billing — and vice versa.

 2.7.
-You can transfer the purchased subscription to another device.
-To do this, you need to log out from your Account on the Software installed on the device you want to unbind and then log in to your Account on the Software installed on another device.

-2.8.
 You can transfer the purchased subscription to another Account.
 To do this, contact our support team at [support@adguard-vpn.com](mailto:support@adguard-vpn.com).

-2.9.
+2.8.
 When you purchase an AdGuard Mail subscription, an AdGuard Account is automatically created for the email address that you used at the purchase.
 AdGuard Account can also be registered after the installation of the Software or directly via the Website.
 By registering the Account, you affirm that you are 16 years or older.

 If desired, you can delete the Account in the *Settings* section.
 The active subscription will be cancelled.
-In this case, you can ask for a refund if you bought a 1-year or 2-year subscription no more than 30 days ago.
+In this case, you can ask for a refund if you bought a 1-year subscription no more than 30 days ago.
 To get a refund, you’ll need to contact our support team at [support@adguard-mail.com](mailto:support@adguard-mail.com).

 Note that when your Account is created you are automatically subscribed to notifications about modifications, new versions, and features of the Software.
 You can unsubscribe at any time.

-2.10.
+2.9.
 The Rightholder reserves the right to use any means and procedures to verify the validity of the subscription and/or legality of a copy of the Software installed and/or used on your device.

 ## 3. Refund policy

-We grant our customers an opportunity to get a 100% refund on the funds they spent on one-year and two-year AdGuard VPN subscriptions purchased through [adguard-mail.com](https://adguard-mail.com) (for subscriptions purchased elsewhere, check the refund policy of the particular reseller).
+We grant our customers an opportunity to get a 100% refund on the funds they spent on one-year and AdGuard Mail subscriptions purchased through [adguard-mail.com](https://adguard-mail.com) (for subscriptions purchased elsewhere, check the refund policy of the particular reseller).

 ---